Professionalization

 Today's self-managing media wannabe needs to understand the rules governing this game.

-BEING PROFESSIONAL means being punctual, calling when you're going to be late, following up, emailing in a business-like way, presenting your letters on suitable (even striking) stationery, and dressing appropriately.
+The lesson: Being "professional" means being punctual, calling when you're going to be late, following up, emailing in a business-like way, presenting your letters on suitable (even striking) stationery, and dressing appropriately.

 Are you an introvert?
 Improve your prospects by viewing networking differently - as a continuous process.
 Improve how you come across to others - develop the 'professional you', who can do things that the 'private you' cannot.

 Networking - understand its true meaning and process.
 It isn't really about getting a job.
 It's about using shared interests to develop and maintain mutually beneficial relationships.
+Then, if you are looking for your first job, or the next job, these contacts will be there to help.
+Networking becomes a life-long process.

 This site is to help you.